About epilepsy

 • Stress

-Single seizure does not necessarily lead to the need of continuous epilepsy medication.
-Medication is, however, needed if the seizure is caused by a brain condition and the person has the tendency to get recurring epileptic seizures without any clear exposing features.
+A single seizure may not necessarily lead to regular epilepsy medication.
+However, medication is necessary if the seizure is due to a brain disorder, and the individual has an abnormal tendency to experience recurrent epileptic seizures without specific triggering factors.
 In these cases, regular medication is needed.

 Noora’s story